CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 ## Main Menu

-1. In the Project window, click on the `Assets` folder if it is not already opended.
+1. In the Project window, open the `Assets` folder if it is not already opended.
-2. Within the `Assets` folder, click on the `Scenes` folder.
+2. Within the `Assets` folder, open the `Scenes` folder.

 ![locate scenes](./INSTRUCTION_images/MainMenu/locatescenes.PNG)

-3. Within the `Scenes` folder, right-click on an empty space in the folder and create a new Scene.
+3. Within the `Scenes` folder open the `YourScenes` folder.
+Right-click on an empty space in the folder and create a new Scene.
 Name it as `Main Menu`.

 ![add scene](./INSTRUCTION_images/MainMenu/addscene.PNG)

 4. Double click on the `Main Menu` Scene to open it.
-5. In the Project window, click on the `Assets` folder if it is not already opended.
+5. In the Project window, open the `Assets` folder if it is not already opended.
-6. Within the `Assets` folder, click on the `Prefabs` folder.
+6. Within the `Assets` folder, open the `Prefabs` folder.
-7. Within the `Prefabs` folder, click on the `UserInterface` folder.
+7. Within the `Prefabs` folder, open the `UserInterface` folder.

 ![locating menus](./INSTRUCTION_images/InGameMenusInterfaces/locating_menus.PNG)